biigbang0001/Wallet-Bridge-Readme/README.md

 2. You burn your wFIX via the smart contract
 3. The bridge detects the burn
 4. The daemon sends native FIX from its reserve
-5. After 6 FIX confirmations, the unwrap is complete
+5. After the required confirmations, the unwrap is complete

 ---